You can use our temporary car insurance to drive in parts of Europe.

 Sadly, we don't cover these parts of the UK yet.
 That means:

 But if you buy a Cuvva policy in the UK mainland (with a GB licence), you can drive to these parts of the UK on your policy, and you'll have comprehensive cover during your trip.

-The Cuvva app needs your UK location to help work out if we can offer you temporary insurance, and to figure out what the price will be.
+The Cuvva app uses your location to help work out if we can insure you, and to calculate your price.
 So you'll need to be in the UK when you buy your policy.